What Is Collagen—and Is it Good for You?

 Collagen seems to be the nutrition craze du jour.
 People are adding collagen to coffee, smoothies and more in hopes that it will help promote anti-aging and alleviate wrinkles and arthritis symptoms (check out our favorite dietitian-approved collagen powders for more on that).
 Not to mention, collagen can be found in several food sources that you might already eat.
-But does eating collagen equate to a healthier you?
-Here's a closer look at what collagen is, what it does and whether you should give it a try.
+But does eating more collagen equate to a healthier you?
+Here's a closer look at what collagen is, what collagen does and whether you should give it a try.

 What Is Collagen?

 Collagen is a rich source of protein found in our connective tissue, cartilage, bone and tendons.
 Our bodies make collagen—but production slows down as we age.
 You can eat collagen-rich foods like beef broth, skin-on chicken and sardines.
 You can also buy collagen as a powder or supplement, but just be wary as most supplements are not regulated to ensure their safety.
 Most collagen-rich supplements are made from animal products, so they won't be vegetarian- or vegan-friendly.

 Sources of Collagen

 Though our body makes collagen, some of the food we eat is also rich in collagen.
-"Tougher cuts of meat such as chuck, roast and rump are naturally rich in collagen, which makes these cuts perfect for slow cooking," says Christy Brissette, M.S., R.D., of 80 Twenty Nutrition.
+"Tougher cuts of meat such as chuck, roast and rump are naturally rich in collagen, which makes these cuts perfect for slow cooking," says Christy Brissette, M.S., RD, of 80 Twenty Nutrition.
 Many food companies sell a collagen-rich bone broth, which can be used in soups, stews and other dishes.
 You can also make your own with recipes like our Beef Bone Broth.

 There's promising research around collagen's anti-aging and beauty benefits, but more research is needed to support the current findings.
-Eating more vitamin-C rich foods and protein-rich foods with the right amino acids can help.
-Brissette also recommends "quitting smoking, wearing sunscreen and avoiding high glycemic index foods like sugars, white bread and white rice, as they can all speed up the breakdown of collagen and the aging process."
+Eating more vitamin-C rich foods and protein-rich foods with the right amino acids can help, too.
+Brissette also recommends "quitting smoking, wearing sunscreen and avoiding high glycemic index foods like added sugars, white bread and white rice, as they can all speed up the breakdown of collagen and the aging process."